cjrentier/ION-API-Workflow/README.md

 ![image](https://user-images.githubusercontent.com/82956918/184339576-81c386a7-dca5-4413-b91a-c502a5abd7e4.png)

+### Notification activity
+The notification activity sends a message to the Requestor.
+* Notification: Please see information about WorkflowId [ID], started at [StartTime].
+* Content: All parameters are selected to demo how they are filled.
+* Distribution: The Requestor parameter is used, this is filled by the calling application with the IFS Person ID.

+Activate the Workflow, no Authorization are added as not needed for calling via ION API

 ## Available APIs for Workflows
 The Infor ION / ION Process Application Rest API has multiple API calls for Workflows: